AllenElguira16/VehiclePassSecuritySystem/README.md

 # VehiclePassSecuritySystem
- Vehicle Pass Security System is a ReactNative Based framework together with Arduino
+ Vehicle Pass Security System is a security system for lyceans